barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 Examples:

-temp=.1
-Seed: a georgia peach
-how that fall get to it yeah get it im on some top shit shit what is you hoes i aint tryna fuck with me cause i got the super water
+<<insert examples>>

-If you’d like to view the full code, you can check it out on my github page here <<insert link>>.
+If you’d like to view the full code, you can check it out on my github page [here](https://github.com/frankiezeager/trap_generator).
 You can also try generating your own lyrics by using my Heroku app located [here](trap-generator.zeager.xyz) enough.